 A safe swimming pool cover needs to be strong enough to withstand the weight of two adults and a child so as to allow a rescue mission in case someone falls in.
 Mesh pool covers, also known as safety pool covers, are a great option when it comes to swimming pool safety.
 They are exceptionally strong, very secure and meet the ASTM standard for swimming pool safety covers.

 A Vinyl Pool Cover or Automatic Pool Cover is a motorized or manual barrier that is placed over your swimming pool’s water surface and is easy to open and close.
 When such as cover is properly in place over the pool, it provides a high level of safety cover for children who are aged below five years since it inhibits their access to the water.

 4. Keep Chemicals and Cleaning Products Under Lock And Key

-Your swimming pool requires certain cleaning chemicals, such as chlorine and other treatments, to keep your pool clean and clear.
+Your swimming pool requires certain cleaning chemicals in the right amounts, such as chlorine and other treatments, to keep your swimming pool safe, clean and clear.
 These items should never be left out in the open because they pose a danger to children who may inadvertently drink or even burn themselves.
 Even when stored in a secure place, they should never be placed under direct sunlight.
 If there is no storage area around the swimming pool, Ensure that these products are stored securely in a dedicated storage space.

 Pool safety is not confined to one single activity.
 There should be some concerted effort to educate and inform everyone in the family about the do’s and don’ts of the pool.
-Adults should be made aware of their supervisory responsibilities and children should be informed of the dangers that lurk in the pool when they swim unattended.
+Adults should be made aware of their supervisory responsibilities and children should be informed of the dangers of their pool when they swim unattended.